What is MFIN?

 Our goal is for every student to have a vision of a successful future and to view school as a place to make that vision a reality.

-To accomplish this goal, Learning for Success has developed a whole new set of lessons for volunteers in the intermediate elementary and middle school grades, utilizing the latest research in self-efficacy (one’s belief that you can succeed), and resiliency (the ability to overcome obstacles).
+To accomplish this goal, Learning for Success has developed a whole new set of lessons for volunteers in grades 6-9, utilizing the latest research in self-efficacy (one’s belief that you can succeed), and resiliency (the ability to overcome obstacles).

 While they are based on the same themes as the traditional KAPOW curriculum, MFIN’s lessons incorporate specific/new conversational techniques and methods for engaging students, and specific activities correlated to Reading, Language Arts, and Math instruction.